 Asthma is a medical condition in which the airways in the lungs are swollen (inflamed) and become puffy.
-In asthma patient, the airway passages of the lungs are narrowed, and the person cannot breathe easily.
+In an asthma patient, the airway passages of the lungs are narrowed, and the person cannot breathe easily.
 During asthma flare-ups or asthma attacks, these symptoms worsen either within a few minutes, hours, days or weeks, thereby increasing the need for reliever medicines.
 Flare-ups need immediate medical attention as they can be life-threatening.
 The severity of flare-ups can range from mild to severe.

 The following symptoms may be experienced during an asthma flare-up: